netdata/netdata/src/health/REFERENCE.md

 When you finish writing this new health entity, [reload Netdata's health configuration](#reload-health-configuration) to see it live on the local dashboard or Netdata Cloud.

-## Reload health configuration

-To make any changes to your health configuration live, you must reload Netdata's health monitoring system.
-To do that without restarting all of Netdata, run `netdatacli reload-health` or `killall -USR2 netdata`.

 ## Health entity reference